 Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base Improve water efficiency Reduce amount of water used by domestic properties Reduce water pollution Enhance and protect aquatic water systems Promote the use of SUDS where appropriate Water For Life: White Paper (2011) Hidden infrastructure - The Pressures on Environmental Infrastructure National Framework for Water Resource 2020.
 Biodiversity 2020: A strategy for England's wildlife and ecosystem services Defra Watercycle Study 2017 reducing water consumption below Part G of Building Regulations, which specifies that new homes must consume no more than 125 litres of water per person per day.
 Wastewater will need to be effectively managed through development and infrastructure planning.
-Resources There is also an increase emphasis on protection and preservation of soils.
+There is an acute housing shortage in North Warwickshire and to maximise the efficient use of land, innovative options such as colocating housing and employment should be considered Resources There is also an increase emphasis on protection and preservation of soils.
 The NPPF requires local planning authorities to take account of the economic and other benefits of the best and most versatile agricultural land.
 NPPF PPG Safeguarding our soils: A strategy for England, 2011 Government White Paper - The Natural Choice: securing the value of nature Standards of Good Agricultural and Environmental Condition Agricultural Land Classification: protecting the best and most versatile agricultural land.
 Natural England Standards of Good Agricultural and Environmental Condition DEFRA Requires objectives to maintain and prevent degradation of soils and protect Best and most versatile agricultural land.
 Issues and Problems Balancing the needs for protecting better quality agriculture land and development requirements.
 The need to safeguard and improve soil resources.